alexislours/alexi.sh/content/posts/2022/07/lockdown-jsc.md

 ### MathML

-MathML rendering can be slightly different on a per device basis, which might allow an attacker to track a device through the `DOMRect` object of a MathML render[^4^](https://privacycheck.sec.lrz.de/active/fp_ml/fp_ml.html).
+MathML rendering can be slightly different on a per-device basis, which might allow an attacker to track a device through the `DOMRect` object of a MathML render[^4^](https://privacycheck.sec.lrz.de/active/fp_ml/fp_ml.html).

 ### Gamepad API